 7. Social Analytics

 Posting your updates and Tweeting is just half the job done; the second and the more important half is to measure the effectiveness of your posts with the help of analytics tools.
 Almost all social platforms (except Snapchat) come with powerful analytics tool that show you everything from demographics through to the hobbies of your followers.
 This knowledge can help you to further create a better social media calendar with more awesome posts.
-This e-book helps you capture the essence of Facebook analytics, paid as well as organic reach whereas this guide helps you to maximize your social content through proven techniques.
-Both are free to download.
+This e-book helps you capture the essence of Facebook analytics, paid as well as organic reach.

 So these are the ways to rock your social media presence.
 Everyone from HubSpot to seasoned marketers are using these tips to boost their social media presence.
 From proofreading your posts through to social analytics, every aspect of your social media presence depends on how well you absorb these tips.